ohharsen/cse110-w21-group34/specs/adrs/0011-timer-hover.md

 * More intuitive for user
 * Simpler design for user interaction
+* Clean transition for pane to enter and exit screen

 Pros and Cons of Other Options

 Hover

 * Pro: Gives user another viewing option
+* Con: Annoying in situations where the user doesn't want to view the pane but accidentally hovers over it
 * Con: Doesn't work for mobile and is less intuitive for user